CharlieIQ/agentic-devteam-ai/README.md

 - **Frontend Engineer**: Develops React-based user interfaces following design specifications
 - **Backend Engineer**: Implements Python backend logic with proper class structures and methods
 - **QA Engineer**: Creates comprehensive unit tests to ensure code quality and functionality
+- **DevOps Engineer**: Configures deployment pipelines and infrastructure as code
+- **Documentation Specialist**: Generates detailed design and API documentation
+- **Security Auditor**: Reviews code for security vulnerabilities and compliance with best practices
+- **Performance Optimizer**: Analyzes code for performance bottlenecks and suggests improvements

 Each agent is powered by GPT-4o-mini and configured with specific roles, goals, and backstories for optimal performance.
 ## Project Structure